Hua–Yi distinction: Sixteen Kingdoms

-During the Uprising of the Five Barbarians (五胡) and ravaging of North China that occurred at the start of the 4th century, the Jin dynasty and other ethnic Han appealed to entrenched beliefs in the Hua–Yi distinction when calling for resistance to the Five Barbarians and the Yi they represented.
+During the Uprising of the Five Barbarians and ravaging of North China that occurred at the start of the 4th century, the Jin dynasty and other ethnic Han appealed to entrenched beliefs in the Hua–Yi distinction when calling for resistance to the Five Barbarians and the Yi they represented.
 The Jin was eventually driven out of the north and relocated south of the Yangtze River.
 The historians of the Southern dynasties, who were all Han Chinese, portrayed the non-Han rulers as barbaric.

 Meanwhile, the "Five Barbarians", who founded several of the Sixteen Kingdoms in northern China and Sichuan, often had to cooperate with the local Han people to consolidate their rules.
 The first two of the Sixteen Kingdoms, the Han-Zhao and Cheng-Han dynasties, adopted the Chinese ruling systems and customs, with the former initially claiming to be a continuation of the Han dynasty.
 The Xianbei-led Former Yan rose to prominence partly due to their acceptance and employment of Han Chinese emigres within their administration, while Fu Jian of the Di-led Former Qin is most famous for his partnership with his Chinese Prime Minister, Wang Meng and his strong dedication to Confucian principles.

 Still, tension between the Han Chinese and the non-Han was evident at times.
-The Han-Zhao first introduced separate governing bodies for the Chinese and non-Han tribes which was later adopted by some of the Sixteen Kingdoms, thus upholding the Hua–Yi distinction.
+The Han-Zhao first introduced the to administer the affairs of the non-Han tribes separate from the Han Chinese, and the system was later adopted by many of the Sixteen Kingdoms, thus upholding the Hua–Yi distinction.
 Relations were especially tense in northern China under the Later Zhao dynasty, which culminated in racial violence during the final years of the empire.